microsoft/Zen/README.md

 ![Azure DevOps coverage](https://img.shields.io/azure-devops/coverage/rybecket/Zen/2)

 # Introduction
 Zen is a research library and verification toolbox that allows for creating models of functionality.
-The Zen library has a number of built-in tools for processing its models, including a compiler, model checker, and test input generator.
+The Zen library has a number of built-in tools for processing these models, including a compiler, model checker, and test input generator.

 # Installation
 Just add the project to your visual studio solution.
 A nuget package is available [here](https://www.nuget.org/packages/ZenLib).